 Cam Dennis

-Soft Condensed Matter Physics PhD Student
+Soft Condensed Matter Physics Postdoctoral Researcher

 Biography

-When he is not working on research puzzles, Cam enjoys solving and creating puzzles, such as sudoku, for leisure.
+When he is not working on research puzzles, Cam enjoys solving and creating puzzles, such as Sudoku, for leisure.
 He is also an aquarist and avid rock climbing enthusiast.

 Interests